 1.1.2 Land-based salmon farming is a new, technology intensive method of salmon farming.
-If the Group is unable to effectively compete with existing methodologies, the Group's business and financial prospects would be adversely impacted.
+If the Group is unable to effectively compete with existing methodologies, the Group's business and financial prospects would be adversely impacted

 The Group is applying recirculating aquaculture systems ("RAS") to farm salmon in land-based facilities, creating a new alternative to sea-based net pen salmon farming.
 The Group faces significant competition from existing, well-established and low-cost alternatives within sea-based net pen salmon farming, and, in the future, the Group expects to face competition from established players as well as new market entrants given that the technology surrounding land-based salmon farming, as well as solutions for traditional and offshore fish farming, is rapidly evolving.
 In addition, consumers may be hesitant to switch to the Group's products.
-Further, while the Group works to complete the Homestead Bluehouse, competitors may be able to capitalize on the Group's work towards solutions and know-how for land-based salmon farming, and through work-arounds of the Group's intellectual property rights (as further described under Section 1.1.8 " The Group's intellectual property rights, and any inability to protect them could reduce the value of its business and products" below), to compete more effectively with sea-based net pen farming.
+Further, while the Group works to complete the Homestead Bluehouse, competitors may be able to capitalize on the Group's work towards solutions and know-how for land-based salmon farming, and through work-arounds of the Group's intellectual property rights, to compete more effectively with sea-based net pen farming.
 As the industry evolves, the Group expects to become subject to additional competition.
 As a result, the Group has historically made significant investments in research and development (R&D) and will continue to invest in R&D to advance its business.
 There can be no assurance that these investments will achieve expected returns, and the Group may not be able to sustain its development of technologies in this area.